knetikmedia/knetikcloud-java-client/docs/ConfigsApi.md

 Get a single config

-Only configs that are public readable will be shown without admin access
+Only configs that are public readable will be shown without admin access. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY

 ### Example
 ```java